-Great childhood memories for me about Churros, we used to get them at the weekly market in my village in Spain, they’d be deep fried and sprinkled with lots of cinnamon sugar.
+Churros bring back great childhood memories for me, we used to get them at the weekly market in my village in Spain, they’d be deep fried and sprinkled with lots of cinnamon sugar.
 Served in a paper cone.
-Crunchy and warm, and oh sooo good.
+Crunchy and warm, and oh so good.

-My version is baked, not fried.
-Just because it can get a little heavy otherwise and it’s also less calories.
+My version is baked instead of fried.
+Just because it can get a little heavy otherwise and it’s also less calories this way.

 Traditionally these are served with hot thick Spanish chocolate but since I love Coffee, I have made us a Mocha Hot Chocolate.
 Basically the best of both worlds.

-I have sprinkled the Churros with a cookie spice mix (pumpkin spice) to give it an extra “Christmassy” flavour.
+I have sprinkled the Churros with a cookie spice mix (pumpkin spice) .

-Some people have this even for breakfast but they are great any time of day and even as a dessert (YUM is all I can say).
+Some people have this even for breakfast but they are great any time of day and even as a dessert .

 Preheat oven to 400° F / 200° C

 In a medium saucepan combine the butter, salt, sugar and water.
 Bring to a boil over medium high heat.

 Remove from heat add the flour and stir with a spoon to combine.
 Mixture will thicken…add the vanilla.

 Leave dough in the saucepan, but beat it on low with a hand mixer, adding one egg at a time, mixing well before adding another.
 After adding each egg, the mixture will become wet and glossy, but after mixing on high for a few seconds it will thicken again.